supergiulio2000/expressive-hrbac/README.md

 > **NOTE**: as soon as you define a role, you can NOT use the role string as a label for you custom functions.

 The role functions can be combined with other funcitons.
-For example here we provide access to admin or to any user with ID different from 10 (silly example!),.
+You simply reference to it with the role string itself.
+For example here we provide access to `admin` or to any user with ID different from 10 (silly example!),.

 ```js
 hrbac.addRole('admin');